davidski/evaluator/cran-comments.md

 ## Update

-This is a major release.
-Both bug fixes and new features are included.
-The focus is on stabilizing interfaces, preparing for a stable 1.0 milestone.
+This is a minor hotfix, primarily addressing `vctrs` 0.2.0 compatibility.

 ## Test environments

 * local Windows 10 64 install, R 3.5.3
-* local OS X, R 3.5.2
+* local OS X, R 3.6.0
 * Windows Server 2016 (on appveyor), R 3.5
 * Ubuntu 16.04 LTS (on travis-ci)
   * R-release (both with and without pandoc)